 When I set out to learn Spanish, little did I know that this was going to be a political issue.
 I'm just learning Spanish, right?

-Spain is made up of 17 individual and autonomous communities, plus 2 autonomous cities; Valencia is one such autonomous community.
+Spain is made up of 17 individual and autonomous communities (similar to what we would call states in the USA), plus 2 autonomous cities (like Washington, DC); Valencia Communidad is one such autonomous community.
 Many people feel tremendous pride for their communities, perhaps even more so than for Spain as a whole.
 It is not uncommon for me to see Valencian flags (Reial Senyera) hanging from balconies on my walks around the city.

 In addition to their own flag, take a guess what Valencian's have specific to the region.
 If you guessed their own language, give yourself a gold star!